Paventhan38/M1_Airline-Reservation-System/1_Requirements/README.md

    - When the user need quick access to the task,this reduce manual work and save their valuable time

 ### WHERE
-   - This issue impact all in other part of the world in other airline reservation system where there is a lot of booking,cancellation of tickets happening in               all the time
+   - This issue impact all other part of the world in other airline reservation system where there is a lot of booking,cancellation of tickets happening in               all the time

 ### HOW
    - Developing a system with all the required functionalities,booking new ticket,cancel ticket and the other required functionalities will consume more time               also workers to complete these actions